Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Pistoleros Regroup.md

 Walker "Where the hell could they be?"<br>
 Gwyneth "We will never find them in the forest wandering aimlessly.
 Let's split up to cover more ground."<br>
-"What's that gonna help?
+W "What's that gonna help?
 It's like lookin' for a needle in a haystack."<br>
-"We will have a better chance...
+G "We will have a better chance...
 Bear!"<br>
-"Huh?"<br>
+W "Huh?"<br>
 Gunfight ensues<br>
 Gwyneth "...Holy smokes.
 That was close."<br>
 Walker "It's a real struggle.
 Now the Feds are hiring wildlife to find us.
 We'll never lose them."<br>